How might UF Faculty and Students Utilize Generative AI?

 There are several tools available or in development that claim to determine whether a sample of text was written by a human or by an AI.
 These tools should be approached with caution, however, as they are still in their infancy and are prone to false positives as well as false negatives.
 To offer an anecdote, a CITT staff member input the opening paragraph of a paper written during their Master’s program, and the detector said there was a 99.6% probability that the text was written by an AI.
 The negative impacts of falsely accusing a student of using a generative AI are great, and both sides of an academic misconduct claim of this nature have few tools determine guilt or prove innocence.
 Even OpenAI, the creators of ChatGPT, acknowledged the challenge and discontinued offering an AI detector because of its inaccuracies.

 Therefore, it is not recommended that you solely rely on these detectors to claim instances of academic misconduct on the part of students.
-New and improved detectors are rapidly being developed that may change this answer.
-Detecting AI-generated text is difficult because ChatGPT and other Large-Language Models (LLMs) use real human writing in its training, can be prompted to write in a variety of styles that can foil detection, and the carry a high risk of false positives.
-Instead, you might design assessments that are more resistant to being used for academic misconduct and require multiple drafts of writing assignments to be submitted as they are developed.
+New and improved detectors are rapidly being developed that may change this answer, but more capable generative AI tools are also released on a regular basis.
+Detecting AI-generated text is difficult because large language models (LLMs) use real human writing in its training, can be prompted to write in a variety of styles that can foil detection, and they carry a high risk of false positives.
+Instead, you might design assessment strategies that are more resistant to academic misconduct, require multiple drafts of writing assignments to be submitted, or you might update the point allocation in your course to more heavily weigh assessments where AI could not be used.